Proportional Fairness in Obnoxious Facility Location: Proof of Theorem

 \textbf{Case 2: Suppose that the \emph{unique} optimal $2-$UFS facility location $y^*$ satisfies $y^*\in [x_k,x_{k+1}]$, where $k> \frac{n}{2}$.} We can assume uniqueness without loss of generality as a differing facility location $y^\dagger$ with the same utilitarian welfare as $y^*$ must satisfy $y^\dagger\in [x_j,x_{j+1}]$, where $j\leq \frac{n}{2}$.
 We will apply a sequence of transformations which weakly increase the welfare ratio and result in a location profile satisfying Case 1.
 The transformation works as follows: shift $x_k$ rightwards to $x_k'=y^*+\frac{1}{2n}$.
 If there is already an agent at $y+\frac{1}{2n}$, then instead shift $x_k$ rightwards to $x_k'=y^*+\frac{1}{2n}+\epsilon_k$ where $\epsilon_k>0$ is sufficiently small, such that there are no other agents at $x_k'$.\footnote{Such a location always exists unless $x_n=1$, $y^*=1-\frac{1}{2n}$ and $x_1,\dots,x_{n-1}<y^*$, but it can easily be shown using $\sum_{i=1}^n\ge \frac{n}{2}$ that such a location profile corresponds to a welfare ratio less than 2.} This causes $y^*$ to remain at the same location and/or satisfy Case 1, as if $y^*$ still satisfies Case 2, it is the rightmost location satisfying $2-$UFS\footnote{The majority of agents are left of $y^*$, so shifting $y^*$ leftwards decreases the utilitarian welfare.}, and the location $y^*$ still satisfies $2-$UFS.
 Furthermore, the optimal facility location remains as $0$ as the sum of agent locations strictly increases.
 If $y^*$ satisfies Case 1 then we know the welfare ratio is at most $2$ so we disregard this scenario.
 We now show that otherwise the transformation increases the welfare ratio.
 Recall that the welfare ratio is

 We know that before the shift, $y^*\geq x_k+\frac{1}{2n}$, so the numerator increases by at least $\frac{1}{n}$.
 The denominator either decreases, remains the same, or increases by at most $\epsilon_k$.
 Since $\epsilon_k$ is chosen to be sufficiently small, we conclude that this transformation causes the welfare ratio to weakly increase.
 By repeatedly applying these transformations and updating $x_k$ to be the rightmost agent left of $y^*$, we eventually arrive at a location profile satisfying Case 1, which we know has a welfare ratio of at most $2$.
 Hence the price of $2-$UFS for utilitarian welfare is at most $2$.
-Lemma~\ref{lem: 2-IFS UW} also implies that the price of $2-$UFS for utilitarian welfare is at least 2, and hence the theorem statement follows. \end{proof}
+As the price of $2-$UFS for utilitarian welfare is at least 2, the theorem statement follows. \end{proof}